riscv-europe/summit-website-development/summit/2026/session-riscv-in-space.md

 ### Location and schedule

-The session will take place at the Summit's venue, Bologna's <a href="https://www.bolognacongresscenter.com/en/palazzo-dei-congressi-2/" target="_blank" style="target-new: tab;"><em>Palazzo dei Congressi</em></a>.
+This will take place at the Summit's venue, Bologna's <a href="https://www.bolognacongresscenter.com/en/palazzo-dei-congressi-2/" target="_blank" style="target-new: tab;"><em>Palazzo dei Congressi</em></a>.